Pauline Verheij is an independent consultant with nearly 20 years of experience tackling environmental, wildlife and forest crime.

 Pauline is a member of the Network of Experts of the Global Initiative against Transnational Organized Crime and a correspondent for INECE (International Network for Environmental Compliance and Enforcement).

-Pauline is also a member of the IUCN Commissions on Environmental Law and Education and Communication and was a board member of the Moroccan Primate Conservation foundation from 2013 until its dissolution in 2019.
+Pauline is also a member of the IUCN Commission on Environmental Law and the IUCN Commission on Education and Communication and was a board member of the Moroccan Primate Conservation foundation from 2013 until its dissolution in 2019.